Elypia/Elypia-Website/README.md

 allowed and not allowed to do along with any requirements if you want to use or derive work from this source code.

-**All non-code files including videos, models, audio, bitmaps, vectors, and animations such as GIFs, are not under the aforementioned license;
-all rights are reserved by Elypia CIC.**
+**The repository includes our trade name and registered trademarks, which are not granted under the license.
+Please do not use these except as required to describe the origin of work.**

 [matrix-community]: https://matrix.to/#/+elypia:matrix.org "Matrix Invite"
 [discord-guild]: https://discord.com/invite/hprGMaM "Discord Invite"